Blog

 Clutter

-Any object near or above your antenna elevation can cause signal reduction.
+Any object in the signal path can cause a signal loss.
 Structures and trees can measurability reduce or block signals.
-Loss due to trees can be roughly estimated from empirical data.
+Tree loss can be roughly estimated.
 Trees without foliage (in winter) may have slightly less loss (about 1 dB) at UHF frequencies.

 ground clutter